 Enter the private rental.
-Most of the places we’ve stayed in are 1 bedroom aparments, sometimes in separate carriage houses.
-We’d have 1, maybe 2, adjacent neighbors to worry about waking, and even then, noise between units travelled much less.
-Even with the occasionally crying herself to sleep, I feel much less guilty about it being in an apartment, knowing I’m not ruining someone else’s vacation.
+Most of the places we’ve stayed in are 1 bedroom apartments, sometimes in separate carriage houses.
+We’d have 1, maybe 2, adjacent neighbors to worry about waking, and even then, noise between units traveled much less.
+Even with the occasional crying herself to sleep, I feel much less guilty about it being in an apartment, knowing I’m not ruining someone else’s vacation.

 4. Child-Friendly Gear is (sometimes) Included

 Ok, this one’s not a given, but there are plenty of private rentals out there that can not only provide a pack-and-play, but might also have a high chair, toys, etc. Read the notes on the rental carefully for any details that the home might be used personally by the host family as well.
 If so, I make sure to always ask the host if there are any extras already available.
 While it might be a long shot, the less stuff you have to pack, the better, so it doesn’t hurt to ask!